-Lady Gaga Hits Social Media With Eye-Catching Photos To Promote New Make Up Photos
+Lady Gaga Hits Social Media With Eye-Catching Photos To Promote New Makeup Line

-Pop sensation Lady Gaga hit her Instagram today to reveal some new make up products as part of her Haus Laboratories line.
-To promote the latest items, the “Rain on Me” singer posted a couple of fresh images for fans.
+Pop sensation Lady Gaga took to her Instagram Thursday to reveal some new makeup products from her Haus Laboratories line.
+The “Rain on Me” singer posted a couple of fresh images to promote the line’s newest additions.

 Lady Gaga got fans excited by holding up a new Head Rush Blush product that will launch October 6.
-In the image, the popstar is wearing the new blush and highlighter looking radiant.
+In the image, the pop star is wearing the new blush and highlighter looking radiant.
 She is exuding sophisticated beauty.
 Haus Labs lipstick accentuates her lips, finishing off a sultry look.

 With perfectly manicured nails, Lady Gaga holds the Head Rush set in her hands, while also showing off her ARTPOP tattoo on her left forearm.
 “Artpop”, stylized in all capital letters as “ARTPOP”, was the third studio album from the songstress, released in 2013.

-The ever-beautiful New York City native completed the stunning photo with standout white/grey hair with a low neckline that hinted at her cleavage.
+The ever-beautiful New York City native completed the stunning photo with standout white/grey hair and a white shirt with a low neckline that hinted at her cleavage.

 In the Instagram post, Lady Gaga announced the Head Blush set will drop in 7 complementary duos.